I adore fragrance, there’s just something about it, isn’t there? Sexy, sassy, flirty, girly, sensual.

 Sparks of fresh and vibrant orange immediately awaken the senses.
 A clear and sensual heart reveals the transparent accords of Jasmine and Rose.
 The trail unfurls the pure accents of Patchouli and Vetiver that emphasise the slender structure of the composition.

 This is my ultimate fragrance and long-standing ‘Signature Scent’ It has that unmistakable hit of ‘Coco Chanel’ that is just so exquisite.
 It smells expensive and is loved by many women, myself included.
-If a woman walks past you wearing this your nose sits up and begs!
-(Sorry if that’s a slightly weird description) I’ve worn this for many years and can’t get enough.
+If a woman walks past you wearing this your nose literally sits up and begs.
+I’ve worn Coco Mademoiselle for many years and can’t get enough.
 If you love this too but don’t like the price tag, I recently reviewed a fantastic and surprising dupe.
 Have a read of that here on my blog.

 Emporio Armani Diamonds Eau De Parfum